 How to Grow Orange Trees From Seed

 Orange trees can be started from seed, though it is important to note that seeds may not produce trees with the same characteristics as their parent plant.
 If you wish to start a tree from seed, you will need a bowl of water, a tray or small pot with rich potting soil, and a plastic bag.
 Then follow these instructions:

 - Before planting the seeds, soak them in a bowl of water for at least 24 hours.
-Dispose of seeds that float, only planting those that stay below the water.
+Dispose of seeds that float (they are not viable), only planting those that stay below the water.

 - Plant the soaked seeds in the rich potting soil about 1 inch deep.